99.9%

 bookmarking this site and visiting it on a regular

+basis.
 Well, that’s about it.
 Yeah, I know it’s a long

 list so thanks for listening, Santa.
 See you soon.